fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ### Guidelines

-Section **Error!
-Reference source not found.** maps the individual data elements in ATS messages to the corresponding elements in the FIXM logical model.
-It is not always clear how the structural aspects of an ATS message are captured in a FIXM object.
+[This chapter](ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm) maps the individual data elements in ATS messages to the corresponding elements in the FIXM logical model.
+It is not always clear how the structural aspects of an
+ATS message are captured in a FIXM object.
 This section provides explanation and guidelines where the structure is not clear.